I can find out more to develop my knowledge and skills to support children and young people at risk of speech, language and communication needs

 You haven't selected an area yet so you will only see core resources from across the UK.
 Select your local area from the home page

-The resources here will help you reach the outcome: "I know where I can find out more to develop my knowledge and skills to support young children at risk of speech, language and communication needs."
+The resources here will help you reach the outcome: "I know where I can find out more to develop my knowledge and skills to support toddlers at risk of speech, language and communication needs."

 Click the star icon next to the items you want to save and view them in your pathway

 Language for Learning provides training and resources to support all those working with children and young people with speech, language and communication needs.
 They provide training to the wider workforce in early years settings and schools, equipping practitioners to support children and young people effectively.
 There is a training for trainers programme where they train speech and language therapists and specialist teachers to deliver Language for Learning training courses in their local area.

 This professional development tool outlines the key skills for staff working with children to support and develop speech, language and communication skills.
 It consists of 2 elements, a self-assessment tool and Universal level learning modules.
 The self-assessment tool enables practitioners to map their confidence, knowledge and skills in supporting speech, language and communication and identify areas for development.
 The learning modules provide opportunity for practitioners to develop their knowledge in supporting speech, language and communication.
 A group function is also available to enable audit of a cohort of practitioners to inform training plans.

 The Balanced System Scheme for Schools and Settings is a whole system approach to improving outcomes for children across the range of speech, language and communication needs for any setting that supports children.
 The framework enables a setting to understand existing need and provision for speech, language and communication and develop provision to address the gaps.
 The framework supports a setting to demonstrate impact of the support for speech, language and communication.